-With the Samsung Gear Fit set to hit UK retailers alongside the eagerly awaited Samsung Galaxy S5 this Friday, April 11, the Korean manufacturer has responded to criticisms of the enforced horizontal screen orientation – a flaw which makes reading the display awkward while on the move.
+With the Samsung Gear Fit set to hit UK retailers alongside the eagerly awaited Samsung Galaxy S5 this Friday, April 11,

 Having previously been spotted on a Gear Fit unit within an official South Korean Samsung store, we have since added the update to our test unit.

 With users now set to be able to select between horizontal or vertical screen orientations, the Fit’s full array of menus and homescreens are converted to a vertical stance.
 Although easier to read, this change means content can look cramped and broken up on the 1.84-inch curved Super AMOLED panel.